Nima-Fr/TryHackMe/Daily_Bugle/README.md

 ## User Flag

 I used the creds to login to admin panel from `/administrator/` and now I can change the one of the files to a reverse shell and gain a shell.
-I went to *Extentions > Templates > Templates* and chose the first one and from the list on the left I chose *index.php* and changed it to a php reverse shell which you can get it [here](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php).
-(Don't forget to cahnge the IP and port.)
-Then I clicked on *Save* and started a listener and then called the shell:
+I went to `Extentions > Templates > Templates` and chose the first one and from the list on the left I chose *index.php* and changed it to a php reverse shell which you can get it [here](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php).
+(Don't forget to cahnge the IP and port you want to get the shell on.)
+Then I clicked on `Save` and started a listener and then called the shell:

 listener:
 ~~~